 This volume contains documents that date from the sixteenth to the nineteenth century.
 The three for the sixteenth century include English piracy against the Spaniards, a Scottish document about a ship getting under way and the taking of the Madre de Dios in 1592.
 Two documents from the seventeenth century are a description by Rear… Read Abstract »

-This post presents extracts from Robert Barrie’s letters home to his mother, written whilst on station as Senior Naval Officer of ....
+This post presents another of Robert Barrie’s letters to his mother, written at St Mary’s in Georgia in the new year of ....